 When you travel by ferry you avoid the hassle of airports, baggage weight limits and the high costs of charter flights.
 You’ll be able to compare all suitable ferry crossings in a quick and easy search to find the lowest ferry fares at the time you want to sail!

-With more and more ferry operators lining up, awaiting the imminent bilateral approval for the resumption of ferry services between the USA and Cuba, our provisional operator network would aim to service all major South Florida port sailings to Cuba by Spring 2017.
+With more and more ferry operators lining up, awaiting the imminent bilateral approval for the resumption of ferry services between the USA and Cuba, our provisional operator network would aim to service all major South Florida port sailings to Cuba.

 Date: 14 December 2016

 Date: 06 December 2016

 As of now, the bilateral agreement between both sides that would allow ferry sailings between the USA and Cuba has yet to be 100% agreed.
 Thus, unfortunately there are not any ferries sailing at the moment.
 However, political and Business analysts have forecasted that by summer 2017, ferry travel will be up and running between Florida and Cuba.

 How long will it take to get to Cuba by ferry?